 In a traditional clinical trial, a new treatment is compared with a standard treatment or placebo with the goal of demonstrating that the new treatment has greater efficacy.
 The null hypothesis for such a trial is that the 2 treatments have the same effect.
 Rejection of this hypothesis, implying that the effects are different, is signaled by a statistically significant P value or, alternatively, by a 2-tailed confidence interval that excludes no effect.
 While the new treatment could be either superior or inferior, the typical trial aims to demonstrate superiority of the new treatment and is known as a superiority trial.
 Since a superiority trial is capable of identifying both harmful and beneficial effects of a new therapy vs a control (ie, a current therapy), a 2-tailed 95% CI can be used to indicate the upper and lower limits of the difference in treatment effect that are consistent with the observed data.
 The null hypothesis is rejected, indicating that the new therapy differs from the control, if the confidence interval does not include the result that indicates absence of effect (eg, a risk ratio of 1 or a risk difference of 0).2 This is equivalent to a statistically significant P value.

 Although superiority or inferiority of a new treatment can be demonstrated by a superiority trial, it would generally be incorrect to conclude that the absence of a significant difference in a superiority trial demonstrates that the therapies have similar effects; absence of evidence of a difference is not reliable evidence that there is no difference.
-An active-controlled noninferiority trial is needed to determine whether a new intervention, which offers other advantages such as decreased toxicity or cost, ...
+An active-controlled noninferiority trial is needed to determine whether a new intervention, which offers other advantages such as decreased ...